Thell/bdo-housecraft/README.md

-# Work in progress.

 # About

 This project is an implementation of the pop_jump_push algorithm.
 It uses graph data from the MMORPG Black Desert Online's town building networks, which provide varying graph sizes and multistate nodes, to generate and score exact solutions to the problem of minimizing cost while maximizing utilization given minimum usage levels.

 In Black Desert Online the map is split into regions, each region consists of towns and the towns have buildings in chains where a building can be required to be rented prior to another building in the chain (an arborescence).
 The buildings can be used for many purposes and this project only concerns itself with worker lodging and warehouse storage.

 # Building Information